L. P. Hartley: Awards and legacy

-In 1947 Hartley was awarded the James Tait Black Memorial Prize for his novel Eustace and Hilda, and his 1953 novel The Go-Between was joint winner of the Heinemann Award.
+Hartley was awarded the James Tait Black Memorial Prize for his 1947 novel Eustace and Hilda, and his 1953 novel The Go-Between was joint winner of the Heinemann Award.
 He was appointed a Commander of the Order of the British Empire in the 1956 New Year Honours.
 In 1972, he was named a Companion of Literature by the Royal Society of Literature.
 He was the head of the English section of P.E.N. and was also a member of the management council of the Society of Authors.
-In total, Hartley published 17 novels, 6 volumes of short stories, and a book of criticism.
-These were mostly done during the last half of his life.

 In 1971, the director Joseph Losey made a film based on Hartley's novel The Go-Between, starring Julie Christie and Alan Bates.
 In 1991, the filmmaker Clive Dunn directed a documentary about Hartley for Anglia Television, titled Bare Heaven.